 Several years ago, the Hubble Space Telescope was launched from a space shuttle flight.
 Astronomers had hoped that with the telescope orbiting high above earth's cloudy atmosphere, several questions about the birth and fate of the universe could be answered.
 Unfortunately, after the telescope was in orbit, technicians discovered that the telescope lens had a flaw that made the pictures it sent to earth too fuzzy and imperfect to lead to new discoveries.
-As one expert said, "It was a view akin to a dusty contact lens or trying to see a sharp image through dirty water" (Why Couldn't).
-Needless to say, this was a major disappointment to those hoping to peer deeper into space.
+(Why Couldn't) Needless to say, this was a major disappointment to those hoping to peer deeper into space.
 Because of this unforeseen defect, a new lens would have to be fitted onto the telescope if it were to perform as it was designed to.